Sharp-Peak Functions for Exactly Penalizing Binary Integer Programming: Numerical experiment

-{\bf b) Numerical comparison.} We consider the case of critically determined channels (i.e., ${m = n/2}$) with $n\in\{8000,12000,16000,20000\}$.
-Figures~\ref{fig:BER-iid} and~\ref{fig:BER-cor} present the numerical results for the i.i.d.~and correlated channels, respectively.
-All reported results are averaged over 20 independent trials.
-For the i.i.d.~channel case, ShaPeak achieves the best BER performance, followed by L2ADMM and HOTML, while ZF performs the worst.
-In the correlated channel setting, ShaPeak continues to attain the lowest BER across most SNR levels, followed by HOTML, whereas L2ADMM fails under this configuration.
-The corresponding computational time is reported in Table~\ref{tab:MIMO-time}.
-ShaPeak demonstrates a significant advantage in all scenarios.
-For example, under the i.i.d.~channel with SNR = 10 and $n=20000$, ShaPeakg and ShaPeakh complete in 6.045 and 5.934 seconds, respectively, while the other three methods each require over 200 seconds.
+We consider the case of critically determined channels (i.e., ${m = n/2}$) and choose $n\in\{8000$, $12000$, $16000$, $20000\}$. {Figures~\ref{fig:BER-iid} and~\ref{fig:BER-cor} present the numerical results for the IID~and correlated channels, respectively.
+All reported results are averaged over 20 independent trials, and the error bars represent the corresponding standard deviation.} For the IID~channel case, ShaPeak achieves the best BER performance, followed by L2ADMM and HOTML, while ZF performs the worst.
+In the correlated channel setting, ShaPeak continues to attain the lowest BER across most SNR levels, followed by HOTML, whereas L2ADMM fails under this configuration. {The corresponding mean and the standard deviation of the computational time are reported in Table~\ref{tab:MIMO-time} and Table \ref{tab:MIMO-time-std} (in Appendix A), respectively.} ShaPeak demonstrates a significant advantage in all scenarios.
+For example, in the IID~channel with SNR = 10 and $n=20000$, ShaPeakg and ShaPeakh complete in 6.045 and 5.934 seconds, respectively, while the other three methods require over 200 seconds.

-\subsubsection{One-bit MIMO detection}
+\subsection{One-bit MIMO detection}

 The task of one-bit MIMO detection \cite{shao2020binary} is to detect $\textbf{z}\in\{-1,1\}^n$ from the following model,